An American swims in Paris' Seine River before the Olympics despite contamination concerns - Local News 8

 He had good timing: Hours later, regional authorities released data showing water quality in the river improved over the past week, raising hopes it can host Olympic swimming events after all.

-Joel Stratte McClure, who last swam in the Seine in 1976 for a magazine cover shoot, said he was impressed with the progress made in cleaning up the river, but still had concerns about its safety.
+Joel Stratte McClure, who last swam in the Seine in 1976 for a magazine cover shoot and turns 76 this month, said he was impressed with the progress made in cleaning up the river, but still had concerns about its safety.

 “I may regret having swum,” McClure said before entering the water.
 “But if I come back alive, it will prove that the French have done a good job cleaning up the river.”